msprev/unite-bibtex/README.md

 # Release notes

 -   1.0 (25 September 2015):
+    - new: implement bibwatch, separate executable
     - new: implement persistent cache
-    - new: support multiple BibTex files
+    - new: support multiple BibTeX files
     - new: support buffer local and global settings
     - new: configuration variables for prefix, postfix, and separator for citations
     - fix: refactor code base